AkshataOntigodimath/PortfolioForge/README.md

 ---

-## 📌 Project Status

-**Core development completed. ✅**

-The current version supports:

-- ✅ User authentication
-- ✅ Profile management
-- ✅ Project management
-- ✅ Portfolio customization
-- ✅ Portfolio preview
-- ✅ MySQL database integration
-- ✅ A4 PDF generation and download

-Additional features and improvements can be added in future versions.

----

-## 👩‍💻 Developer
+# 👩‍💻 Developer

-### Akshata R.O.
+## Akshata R.O.

 **Electronics and Communication Engineering**

-Interested in:
+### Areas of Interest

-- Web Development
+- 💻 Web Development
-- Data Science
+- 📊 Data Science
-- IoT
-- AI/ML
+- 🤖 AI/ML
+- 🌐 IoT
-- Embedded Systems
+- 🔧 Embedded Systems
-- VLSI
+- 💾 VLSI

 ---

+## ⭐ Project

-PortfolioForge was developed as a practical learning project to strengthen full-stack web development, database management, authentication, PDF generation, and software development skills.
+PortfolioForge was developed as a practical learning project to strengthen skills in:

+**Full-Stack Web Development • PHP • MySQL • Authentication • CRUD • PDF Generation • Git & GitHub**

-If you find this project useful, consider giving the repository a ⭐.
+If you find this project useful or interesting, consider giving the repository a ⭐.

+---

+© 2026 **PortfolioForge** | Developed by **Akshata R.O.**